Rijn-Schelde-Verolme: Commission Keyzer

-By the mid 1960s, it was clear that the Dutch shipbuilding industry was in serious trouble.
-While most shipyards still existed, they had not been able to profit from the international growth of the industry since it hit its lowest mark in 1962.
-Right wing politicians noted the high cost of labor in the Netherlands, and the low wages in Japan, which built about 25% of the new ships worldwide.
+By the mid-1960s, it was clear that the Dutch shipbuilding industry was in serious trouble.
+While most shipyards still existed, they had not been able to profit from the industry international growth since it hit its lowest mark in 1962.
+Right-wing politicians noted the high labor cost in the Netherlands, and the low wages in Japan, which built about 25% of the new ships worldwide.
 The leftist side noted that the productivity per hour was 0.0136 brt in Sweden, as opposed to 0.0049 brt in the Netherlands, and even worse in the United Kingdom, but did not mention the number for Japan.
-By December 1965 the Netherlands had dropped to the 11th place in the list of shipbuilding nations.
+By December 1965, the Netherlands had dropped to the 11th place in the list of shipbuilding nations.
 Even Poland was building more ships than the Dutch.

 Worldwide many countries were supporting their shipbuilding industry in some way.
-Japan had a great research program, and invested heavily.
+Japan had a great research program and invested heavily.
 It also had the advantage of its shipyards being part of great conglomerates.
 Total Japanese support was estimated to amount to 10%.
-In West-Germany, there was a tax return, in Italy a subsidy of 15%.
-In Sweden there were very favorable tax conditions for depreciating fixed assets, which had been of great help while modernizing its shipyards.
-In the United Kingdom the government had helped with loans, and long term export credits.
-The Dutch government thought that such measures would not help in the long run without increased cooperation between the Dutch shipyards and speedy rationalization of their production methods through an extensive research program.
-In order to achieve this, the Commissie Scheepsbouw 1965 (shipbuilding commission 1965) was appointed, later known as Commission Keyzer.
+In West Germany, there was a tax return, and in Italy a subsidy of 15%.
+In Sweden, there were very favorable tax conditions for depreciating fixed assets, which had been of great help while modernizing its shipyards.
+In the United Kingdom, the government had helped with loans, and long-term export credits.
+The Dutch government thought such measures would not help in the long run without increased cooperation between the Dutch shipyards and speedy rationalization of their production methods through an extensive research program.
+To achieve this, the Commissie Scheepsbouw 1965 (shipbuilding Commission 1965) was appointed, later known as Commission Keyzer.

 In its 1966 report, the Commission Keyzer noted three major causes of the crisis in the Dutch shipbuilding industry.
-Keyzer personally noted these as: 1) The almost universal support for foreign shipyards by their governments with regard to financing work; 2) The labor shortage in the Netherlands combined with a low productivity; 3) The retardation of the Dutch shipbuilders in switching to an industrial approach of their trade.
-In detail the commission proposed to start with three groups of companies.
-One group would build series of ships of 50,000 to 200,000 ton.
-The second group would build series of tankers, bulk carriers and freighters smaller than 50,000 ton.
-The third group would build custom designed ships.
-Each group would have 5,000-6,000 employees, and there would also be a repair group and a diversification group.
+Keyzer personally noted these as: 1) The almost universal support for foreign shipyards by their governments with financing work; 2) The labor shortage in the Netherlands combined with low productivity; 3) The retardation of the Dutch shipbuilders in switching to an industrial approach of their trade.
+In detail, the commission proposed to start with three groups of companies.
+One group would build a series of ships of 50,000 to 200,000 tons.
+The second group would build a series of tankers, bulk carriers, and freighters smaller than 50,000 tons.
+The third group would build custom-designed ships.
+Each group would have 5,000-6,000 employees, and there would be a repair and diversification group.
 Whatever the exact organization, the commission stressed the need to build in series.